Astik83/DLNotes/aftermidepp.md

 **Answer:**

-Team dynamics refers to how team members interact, communicate, and work together.
+Team dynamics refers to the patterns of interaction, communication, and relationships among members working together toward a common goal.

 **Dynamics of teamwork:**
 - **Roles and responsibilities:** Clear division of work avoids confusion.